atculpepper/personal-changelog/README.md

 This is a personal changelog of my updates.
 Not everything is code.
 I am following Scott Bromander's example to create visability around my behaviors and habits.

 ---
+#### Friday, August 21 2020
+- Reading about how the virtual DOM works in React

+---
 #### Thursday, August 20 2020
 - Practice implementing boolean variables in React
 - Coding functionality into LandingPage of new-bucket